genomoncology/FuzzTypes/FuzzTerms/README.md

 # FuzzTerms

-FuzzTerms is a python module for storing, searching and matching named entities and their terms in a SQLite database.
+FuzzTerms is a python module for storing, searching and matching named entities on their name or aliases.
+This project is useful for auto-correcting or linking named entities in NLP information extraction use cases or when cleaning up user submitted data.

-Searching optionally supports fuzzy string matching, vector similarity searching, with reranking via hybrid (reciprocal rank fusion) and model-based rerankers.
+Supports:
+- Exact Matching
+- Case-insensitive Matching
+- Lexical Matching (i.e. Fuzzy String Matching)
+- Semantic Matching (i.e. Vector Similarity Searching)
+- Hybrid (Lexical/Fuzzy + Semantic/Vector)

 ## Getting Started